-Welcome to my website!
-I’m a psychologist, journalist, broadcaster and writer and if you’re after a bit of information – here’s a potted history.
+Welcome and thanks for checking in!
+I’m a registered psychologist, journalist, broadcaster and writer and if you’re after a bit of information – here’s a potted history.

 For more than thirty five years, I’ve worked in daily broadcast news – as a reporter, producer and anchor of some of the BBC’s biggest shows, including more than a decade hosting BBC Breakfast.
 I’m currently the main anchor on ITN/C5 5 News and continuing to make network television and radio shows elsewhere.

-I’m a registered member of our professional bodies, the BACP (British Association of Counselling and Psychotherapy) and the BPS (British Psychological Society) and part of the UKCP (UK Counselling and Psychotherapy) Creative Strategy Group.
+I’m a registered member of our professional bodies, the HCPC (Health and Care Professions Council), the BACP (British Association of Counselling and Psychotherapy) and the BPS (British Psychological Society) and am also part of the UKCP (UK Counselling and Psychotherapy) Creative Strategy Group.
 I’m also a founding member of SOFAR (Society of Female Academics and Researchers) and have published my own research, on recovery after trauma, in peer reviewed journals.

 My book, Rise: Surviving and Thriving after Trauma, was published in June 2016.
 It’s a personal story of how we can rebuild after a traumatic event shatters our life.
 It’s illustrated by testimony (including mine) and backed up by science.
 I’ve also made three Radio 4 series on the mind and the brain: The Thought Chamber, How to Have a Better Brain (described by The Psychologist magazine as “touching and illuminating, a great listen”) and The Science of Resilience.